-If a doctor suspects that a person has a digestive system condition, they may order the following diagnostic tests:
+If a doctor suspects that a person has a condition affecting their digestive system, they may order the following diagnostic tests:

 Most of the time, seeing undigested food in the stool is not a cause for concern.
-It may be the result of eating too fast or eating food with a high-fiber content.
+It may result from eating too fast or consuming food with high fiber content.

 In situations where a person has other symptoms, including abdominal pain, weight loss, or changes in bowel habits and movements, they may have an underlying medical condition.

-A person who is concerned about certain symptoms or a change in their bowel movements should see a doctor to find out the cause.
+A person concerned about certain symptoms or changes in their bowel movements can speak with a doctor.